Lyme Borreliose and its Biological Medicine Treatment

 Even though there had been descriptions of similar diseases from several dermatologists in the early 20th century in Europe (1909: Erythema migrans from Afzelius (S); 1924: Acrodermatitis chronica atrophicans-ACA from M. Jessner and A. Löwenstamm (D/PL); 1943: Lymphadenosis benigna cutis-Lymphozytom from Bo-Erik Bäfverstädt (S)), from a historical perspective, the myth about Lyme-Borreliosis started in 1977.
 At this time Allen C. Steere (M.D.), who was studying rheumathology at Yale University (now professor at Harvard) and his colleagues stated, after substantial prospective trials taking place in the vicinity of Lyme/CT U.S.A., having discovered a “new disease” called Lyme-Borreliosis.
 They asserted that at the place of a tick bite within a time frame of a few weeks a migrant erythema may develop and that these patients significantly often show neurologic, cardial or arthritic symptoms in the following course.
 The same study group announced later on that the disease they discovered can be successfully treated by antibiotics.
 This circumstance had the implication that most possibly Lyme-Borreliosis was a tick transmitted bacterial infection.
 From these findings a perpetual discussion continued, so that 1983 the first international conference on Lyme’s disease took place at YALE University.
 The onward discussions lead to periodically held conferences alternating between Europe and USA.

 A big controversy started by mid 1990’s and still today when Lyme disease became a “junk-drawer diagnosis”, covering medical conditions ranging from chronic fatigue syndrome (CFS), multiple chemical sensitivity (MCS), fibromyalgia to even psycho-somatic reactions.
 Lyme-Borreliosis at present has become overdiagnosed and overtreated.
 Many apparently Lyme sick patients with chronic symptoms received long term high dosages of antibiotics without any effect or being done more harm than good.
-This finally lead to the situation that Steere and his colleagues once averred that even patients with a positive serology for Borrelia infection and with symptoms resembling those of CFS; MCS or fibromyalgia would not necessarily be helped with long course of antibiotics.
+This finally lead to the situation that Steere and his colleagues once averred that even patients with a positive serology for Borrelia infection and with symptoms resembling those of CFS; MCS or fibromyalgia would not necessarily be helped with long course of antibiotics however it may be with the aid of medication similar to cymbalta.

 From the biological perspective this phenomenon of antibiotics not helping, so highly discussed is easily explainable.
 On the one hand we have bacteriae transmitted by a tick bite; on the other hand we have the organism with all his burdens, malfunctioning and genetic predispositions.
 All the antigens the body is exposed to due to the salivarian transmission of a tick’s bite are immune system relevant and possibly can maintain ongoing systemical immune reactions.
 As we know the immune system can be compromised by many factors (toxins, waste products, heavy metals, dead teeth, acidic milieu, unbalanced intestinal flora composition, bowel inflammation, genetical detox deficiencies, malfunctioning interleukins, disabled immunological reactiveness, etc.).
 This of course can lead to a blockade in therapy and explains why some patients resist orthodox regimen and why others do respond.
 The answer is found in the milieu and a properly working metabolism including immunological aspects.
 Our treatments therefore need to address these circumstances: take away possible burdens and blocking elements, adding additional support to a compromised immune system and sustaining the vital parts that are mainly affected (e.g. joint, nerve system, muscles etc.) as basic essentials in the biological treatment protocol.